I’m a firm believer that everyone should have a creative hobby. And now, thanks to platforms like Creativebug, it’s easier than ever to start one!

 What is Creativebug?

 Creativebug is an online learning platform dedicated to arts & crafts courses.
-It was started in 2012, and now boasts 1000+ courses on a wide variety of DIY topics.
+It was created in 2012, and now boasts 1000+ courses on a wide variety of DIY topics.

 Like Skillshare, it’s a subscription service that unlocks everything for a single monthly fee.
 However, courses are taught by expert crafters, so the average course quality is very high.